 Can I apply over the phone?

-We don’t take telephone applications.
+We don’t take applications over the telephone.
 However, you can apply on our website.
-If you have any problems during the application process, you can call us 24 hours a day, 7 days a week.
+If you have any problems during the application process, you can contact us for further help.

 How do you decide if my application is successful?

 It all comes down to your ability to repay the loan based on what you tell us, how well you’ve managed credit before, your financial profile, and what the credit agencies tell us.
 Accordingly, it’s in your best interest to complete your application form as accurately as you can.

 What can I do to improve my chances of getting credit?

 Take a look at our Top 10 Tips for improving your credit rating.

 Does applying online mean I get an instant answer?

 Our response won’t be instant but our aim is to process everything promptly and make a decision as quickly as we can.
 To help us, please remember to complete the entire application form and carefully read the documents we email you.

 Can I use my loan for anything I choose?